NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 ## Problem #1: Separating the amplitude of the input signals versus response at that frequency.

-Remember that fundamentally DMD computes a fourier series approximation to the original data set.
+Remember that fundamentally DMD computes a Fourier series approximation to the original data set.
 We can use the output of DMD to reconstruct the original pixel values at any time "t".
 Consider that some pixels values will be small (dark regions) and some pixel